HAMNET-Access-Protocol/HNAP4PlutoSDR/README.md

 ### Tests

-The plutos run a iperf3 server by default, in order to test the connection, you can run `iperf3 -c 192.168.123.X` on another pluto.
+The plutos run a iperf3 server by default.
+In order to test the connection, you can run `iperf3 -c 192.168.123.X` on another pluto.

+Note that networking currently only works between the Plutos TAP devices, i.e. within Network 192.168.123.0/24.
+No routes have been configured.